belalakhter/packages/readme.md

 ### Api Load Tester
-Perform load testing for Streams connections like SSE, websocket, flv and hls.
+Perform load testing for stream connections like sse, websocket, flv and hls.

 ### Worker Pool
 Golang module to use worker threads